Can AR Embedded Visualizations Foster Appropriate Reliance on AI in Spatial Decision-Making? A Comparative Study of AR X-Ray vs. 2D Minimap: Study Rationale

-Spatial decision-making has long been studied under the broader umbrella of \emph{wayfinding} in spatial cognition (e.g., \cite{ Emo2012WayfindingAS, Wiener2009TaxonomyOH}).
+Spatial decision-making has long been studied under the broader umbrella of \emph{wayfinding} in spatial cognition~\cite{ Emo2012WayfindingAS, Wiener2009TaxonomyOH}.
 Foundational work by Siegel and White~\cite{Siegel1975TheDO} conceptualizes wayfinding as a decision process involving three forms of spatial knowledge: landmark, route, and survey.
-Motivated by real-world applications, our study particularly focuses on \textbf{target selection} (i.e., landmark).
-In high-stakes scenarios, such as emergency response, indoor search-and-rescue, and security surveillance, spatial decision-making often involves identifying or selecting a target before proceeding with an action (e.g., navigation or intervention).
-Although AR systems have frequently been investigated for supporting the action phase (e.g., route guidance~\cite{XUARteambasedsearch}), their potential to enhance the preceding decision-making step remains underexplored.
+Motivated by real-world applications, our study particularly focuses on \textbf{target selection} \final{(landmark)}.
+In tasks such as \carton{exploring a building, security surveillance, and} emergency response, spatial decision-making often involves identifying or selecting a target before proceeding with an action \carton{like} navigation or intervention.
+Although AR systems have frequently been investigated for supporting the action phase \carton{such as} route guidance~\cite{XUARteambasedsearch}, their potential to enhance the preceding decision-making step remains underexplored.

 To address this gap, we abstract real-world scenarios into a domain-agnostic spatial target selection task, defined by the following core attributes derived from the literature: